dannywillems/zkacademy/README.md

-## Learn ZK with Python
+## zkacademy

 Jupyter notebook implementation different zero-knowledge proof-systems and techniques in Python.

 The goal of this project is to have an interactive environment where people interested in zero-knowledge proof technologies can learn interactively.
 The whole notebook would be made using custom implementations, from finite